movementlabsxyz/movement-docs/docs/devs/networkEndpoints.md

 :::warning

 The Movement Bardock Testnet is intended for infrastructure and validator design partners to begin testing deployments.
 Please note that the Bardock Testnet may experience state resets during this phase.
-If you’re developing a dApp, we recommend using the more stable Suzuka Testnet.
+If you’re developing a dApp, we recommend using the more stable Porto Testnet.

 :::